-Typically, we think that the water that comes from our taps is made of oxygen and hydrogen.
-Yet for a lot of us, our water contains a lot of minerals and impurities.
+Typically, we think that the water from our taps is made of oxygen and hydrogen.
+Yet for a lot of us, our water also contains a lot of minerals and impurities.

-Over time, these impurities found in your water can dry out your skin and damage your home appliances.
+Over time, these impurities dry out your skin and damage your home appliances.

-The best way to get rid of these impurities is by using a water softening serum.
-A water softener will usually use either salt pellets or crystals, as the sodium in the salt absorbs the impurities to give you clean and soft water.
+The best way to get rid of these impurities is by using a water softening system.
+A water softener will use either salt pellets or crystals, as the sodium in the salt removes the impurities to give you clean and soft water.

-We will be discussing, in this arctic, more about salt crystals and pellets that are used in water softener systems.
+We will discuss, in this article, more about salt crystals and pellets that are used in water softener systems.

 Should You Use Salt Crystals Or Pellets In Your System?

-This is where the ions present in salt activate the resin beads, and they absorb all the impurities like calcium and magnesium that are commonly found in hard water.
+This is where the ions present in salt activate the resin beads, and they absorb the minerals like calcium and magnesium commonly found in hard water.

-Both salt pellets and crystals are effective ways in helping to soften your water.
-For a more long term solution, salt pellets are known to cause much fewer problems over time.
+Salt pellets and crystals are each effective in softening your water.
+Salt pellets are known to cause fewer problems over time.

-This is because salt crystals will over time begin to build up.
-Thus, then causes bridging to occur in the brine tank.
-This bridging will stop the resin beads from becoming regenerated by the salt, and the water won’t be purified either.
+This is because salt crystals will begin to build up, causing bridging in the brine tank.
+This bridging will stop the salt from regenerating the resin beads and softening the water.

-As salt pellets are much larger than salt crystals, you won’t need to worry about bridging from occurring.
-In addition to this, if you have a two part water softening system, then crystals are a great choice for this kind of model.
+As salt pellets are larger than salt crystals, you won’t need to worry about bridging.
+If you have a two-part water softening system, then crystals are a great choice for this kind of model.

-This is so that the resin beads are constantly working.
-You can either use water pellets or crystals to help recharge the resin beads in your water softening system.
+This keeps the resin beads constantly working.
+You can either use salt pellets or crystals to recharge the resin beads in your water softening system.

-The type of salt that you add to the brine tank will affect the effectiveness of your water softening and how effectively it works.
+The type of salt that you add to the brine tank will affect the effectiveness of your water softening system.

-Rock salt is very common to find in a lot of local stores and considered quite cheap.
-However, if you use rock salt in your unit, then you will need to maintain your system a lot more frequently.
+Rock salt is a common type of salt crystal to find in local stores and is considered quite cheap.
+However, if you use rock salt in your unit, then you will need to maintain your system more frequently.

-This is due to rock salt containing a lot of other minerals that can leave a residue in your brine tank.
+This is due to rock salt containing other minerals that can leave a residue in your brine tank.

-Solar salt is created by evaporation of salt water that has been received by the sea.
-The water will evaporate, and salt crystals are then produced.
+Solar salt is another form of salt crystal.
+It is created by the evaporation of seawater.
+When the water evaporates, the salt crystals are formed.
 Solar salt is considered 99.5% pure and much more soluble than rock salt.

-As a result, using solar salt is a much better option to use as it will keep your system healthy as it does not contain any other minerals which could result in a residue being left behind.
+As a result, using solar salt is a better option to keep your system healthy as it does not contain other minerals which could result in a residue being left behind.

 Evaporated Salt Pellets

-Evaporated salt pellets are the most expensive salt we have mentioned in this article so far.
-This is due to the fact that it is a very pure form of salt.
+Evaporated salt pellets are the most expensive salt we have mentioned so far because they are a very pure form of salt.

 This type of salt is created by the raw salt crystals being reduced to sodium chloride.
-Then a heater is used to remove any more moisture the salt may be containing.
+Then a heater is used to remove any more moisture the salt may contain.

-This salt is sold as a pellet and is often seen as the most effective way in treating and getting rid of hard water.
+This salt is sold as a pellet and is considered the most effective way of treating hard water.

 How Do You Use A Salt Pellet?

-Then the pellets will slowly begin to dissolve, and the solution will then be flushed into the mineral tank to remove the hard ions and recharging the resin beads as well.
+The pellets will begin to dissolve, and the solution will get flushed into the mineral tank to remove the hard ions and recharge the resin beads.

 How Do Water Softener Systems Work?

-For the ion resin method, plastics beads and salts turn hard water into soft and clear water.
-The unit will usually be made up of 3 parts, including: a brine tank, mineral tank and a control valve.
+For the ion resin method, plastic beads and salts turn hard water into soft and clear water.
+The unit will usually be made up of 3 parts, including a brine tank, a mineral tank, and a control valve.

 When the hard water goes through the resin beads, the sodium ions detach and the hard water ions are attracted to the resin beads.
 This is where the resin beads consume all the hardness and the water that is produced is soft and clean.

-The control valve on these tanks, just limit how much water is going in and out of the mineral tank.
+The control valve on these tanks will limit how much water is going in and out of the mineral tank.
 Once the resin beads are full, they will no longer work.

-This is where the brine tank comes in, as it’s important to keep the resin beads charged up.
-The brine tank will be released by the control valve into the mineral tank.
+This is where the brine tank comes in, as it’s important to keep the resin beads charged.
+The brine is released by the control valve into the mineral tank.

-This will help recharge the resin beads, so they are ready to start tuning hard water soft again.
+This will recharge the resin beads, so they are ready to start turning hard water soft again.

 Why Shouldn’t You Use Hard Water?

 Hard water contains impurities such as calcium and magnesium.
-Drinking this water does not pose a huge health risk to humans, but it does pose a risk to your appliances around the house and your skin.
+Drinking this water does not pose a health risk to humans, but it does pose a risk to your home appliances and your skin.

-The major impact hard water has is reducing the lifespan of your appliances due to a sediment build up.
-This happens in pipes, and faucets, and you will notice things not working properly.
+The major impact hard water has is reducing the lifespan of your appliances due to sediment build-up.
+This happens in pipes and faucets, and you will notice appliances not working properly.

 Different Water Softening Methods